2022 SENATE RULES

 Committees - Appointment and Confirmation

-In the event the senate shall refuse to confirm any conference, special, joint or standing committee or committees, such committee or committees shall be elected by the senate.
+In the event the senate shall refuse to confirm any conference, special, joint or standing committee or standing subcommittee, such committee or standing subcommittee shall be elected by the senate.

 The following standing committees shall constitute the standing committees of the senate:

 |1.
 Agriculture, Water, Natural Resources & Parks||7|